 The e4 variant of the APOE gene is linked to a higher risk of Alzheimer’s disease.
 All of us have some form of apolipoprotein E, termed APOE for short.
 It comes in several varieties, including e2 (which reduces risk of Alzheimer disease), e3 which is the most common form and e4 (which increases risk for Alzheimer disease, especially for people with two copies of e4) (Nature Reviews.
 Neurology, Feb.
 2013).
 Because genes come in pairs, everyone has two copies, but they don’t have to match.

-The lead investigator noted that people with dementia are at especially high risk of developing severe COVID-19.
-While some of that could be explained by the virus spreading through long-term care facilities, the connection with the double e4 gene variant may also play a role.
+The lead investigator noted that people with dementia were at especially high risk of developing severe COVID-19.
+While some of that could be explained by the virus spreading through long-term care facilities, the connection with the double e4 gene variant might also play a role.
+At that time, the data did not show clearly what we have since learned: people with dementia are also more likely to die of the disease.